 |Total Credits Year 1||,||33|

 1Advanced Credit or Placement in Physics provide excellent preparation but they are NOT a substitute for these courses, which are required prerequisites for all second year Physics courses in this program.
 Students with AP credits should contact the Department for advice.
-Students without Physics 12 must take PHYS 100 prior to PHYS 101 or PHYS 107 or PHYS 117.
-Students that took PHYS 101 may enter the specialization but will need to take PHYS 107, 117, or 170 before the required PHYS 216.
+Students without Physics 12 must take PHYS 100 prior to PHYS 131 or PHYS 106 or PHYS 117.
+Students that took PHYS 131 may enter the specialization but will need to take PHYS 106, 117, or 170 before the required PHYS 216.
 Students must complete PHYS 119 lab before they can take PHYS 109 Enriched lab.
 The PHYS 109 Enriched lab is recommended for all PHAS program specializations.

 2First-year physics, biology, chemistry, and mathematics can be replaced by Science One (25 credits).